mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 answer to the test before it sets the test for the miner.
 In this way, mining is different from a normal school exam.
 All that matters is that the examiner can verify the test once the miner submits the nonce as a solution.

+You may be wondering why the examiner must supply part of the pre-image to the miner.
+Why not just let the miner determine the entire pre-image itself?
+The answer is that this is necessary to ensure that the miner always has to do work (i.e. do lots of hashing) to find a solution to the puzzle.
+If the miner was allowed to determine the entire pre-image itself, then once it had found a solution for a given difficulty, it could simply re-use that solution over and over and thus avoid doing any work.
+To ensure that the miner always does work, the examiner generates a new pre-image prefix every time it sets a test for the miner.
+This way, the miner has to find a new nonce for every test, even if the difficulty does not change.

 The final thing to understand from this section, before we move on to bitcoin mining, is that the test we have done here - matching a specified number of